 The definition of Primary Prevention Programs is those programs and services that are directed at individuals who have not been determined to require treatment for substance misuse.
-The terminology of universal, selective, and indicated (IOM model) is used for this designation.
+The terminology of universal, selective, and indicated (Institute of Medicine (IOM) model) is used for this designation.